Frequently Asked Questions

 If you own your propane tank, it’s easy to switch to Polar Gas.
 We require a Propane Safety Check prior to your initial fill.
 During this process we document all of your propane appliances and check the integrity of your system.
 This takes approximately 30 minutes and requires the homeowner to be home.

-A Leak Test will also be required whenever any of the following conditions occurs:
+A Propane Safety Check will also be required whenever any of the following conditions occurs:

-- An initial leak check will always be performed for new installations.
+- An initial safety check will always be performed for new installations.

 - On piping systems that have been in place and previously used, but are new to Polar Gas, whether or not there has been an interruption of service.
 Examples include propane systems with customer-owned tanks and situations where we swap our tank out with a competitor’s tank.